google/android-cuttlefish/README.md

 ## Docker

-We also provide the docker image which installed cuttlefish debian packages inside; including `cuttlefish-base`, `cuttlefish-user`, and `cuttlefish-orchestration`.
+We also provide the docker image with installed cuttlefish debian packages inside; including `cuttlefish-base`, `cuttlefish-user`, and `cuttlefish-orchestration`.
 Currently it's available for x86_64 and ARM64 architecture.